MoH drafts action plan to address mental health issues - The Scoop

 He added that the demographic trend raises concerns about the provision of adequate human resources at a stable turnover rate in the long run, as the country is expected to see the largest rise in number of seniors in Southeast Asia in 2050.

-MoH to increasingly rely on technology in healthcare delivery
+MoH aims to embrace technology in healthcare delivery

 MoH is upgrading its health information technology systems and infrastructure, while working to develop the country’s health data ecosystem, the minister said.